What’s new on Netflix in September 2020 – all the shows and movies coming soon - TheNewsTrace

 — NetflixFilm (@NetflixFilm) August 6, 2020

-Spirit Using Free: Using Academy Half 2 Newest season of the animated sequel sequence
+Spirit Driving Free: Driving Academy Half 2 Newest season of the animated sequel sequence

 Monday seventh September